Clayton Hall Academy: Specialist school and academy status

 In 2005, the school became a Specialist School, specialising in Business & Enterprise and Languages.
 The school changed its name from Clayton High School to Clayton Hall Business and Language College.
 Due to this status, unlike many other schools, a language at GCSE is compulsory.

 In 2010 the school became a key partner in the South Newcastle Federation, which shares governance and leadership with NCHS The Science College.
 This partnership brings many benefits for both schools including shared teaching expertise & resources, a stronger leadership team, cost savings and increasingly varied option choices at Key Stage 4.

 Previously a foundation school administered by Staffordshire County Council, Clayton Hall Business and Language College converted to academy status in October 2015 and was renamed Clayton Hall Academy.
-The school is now sponsored by the South Newcastle Trust (which also includes Newcastle Academy), but continues to co-ordinate with Staffordshire County Council for admissions.
+The school is now sponsored by the Windsor Academy Trust, who have many schools across the UK.

 Admissions

 If the school receives more applications for admission than have been planned for, places are allocated according to the guidelines laid down by the Local Education Authority.
 It is an 11–16 mixed comprehensive of about 1000 students and around 100 staff.
+Key staff members include Kerry Hulme, Chris Dunleavy and Gareth Pass, who has been working at the school for just over 180 days.